 - (1) The benefit of Dr. Zoley under his executive retirement agreement is triggered upon the attainment of the retirement age of 55 years old without regard to years of credited service.
 Dr. Zoley is 55 or older and therefore all of his benefits under his executive retirement agreement are fully vested. - (2) This column reflects amounts relating to each named executive officer's retirement agreement or retirement plan.
 The assumptions used in GEO's actuarial calculation of pension costs are based on payments in the form of a life annuity using market information and GEO's historical rates for employment compensation.
-Such actuarial assumptions are based using mortality tables for healthy participants and include a discount rate of 2.8% and a rate of compensation increase of 4.4%.
-Dr. Zoley's amount was determined using the value of his amended and restated plan including the 2021 annual contribution and accrued interest as of December 31, 2021.
-Please see discussion of the 2021 Amended and Restated Retirement Agreement and the 2020 Amended and Restated Retirement Agreement in the Compensation Discussion and Analysis section above.
-Please see "Certain Material Executive Compensation Agreements and Arrangements" for a description of our executive and senior officer retirement agreements and arrangements. - (3) Subsequent to December 31, 2021, the Company agreed that the number of years of service Dr. Schlarb will be credited with for purposes of calculating her retirement benefits under the Senior Officer Retirement Plan shall include her services at B.I. prior to the acquisition of B.I. by GEO.
-As a result of such agreement, upon her retirement, Dr. Schlarb will be entitled to receive a retirement benefit of \$10,000 per month.
-The information that will be presented in the Pension Benefits Table in the proxy statement for the 2023 annual meeting of shareholders will reflect this agreement.
+Such actuarial assumptions are based using mortality tables for healthy participants and include a discount rate of 5.20% and a rate of compensation increase of 4.4%.
+Dr. Zoley's amount was determined using the value of his amended and restated plan including the 2022 annual contribution and accrued interest as of December 31, 2022.
+Please see discussion of the 2021 Amended and Restated Retirement Agreement in the Compensation Discussion & Analysis section above.
+Please see "Certain Material Executive Compensation Agreements and Arrangements" for a description of our executive and senior officer retirement agreements and arrangements.